qkhaipham/EzId/src/QKP.EzId.SourceGenerator/README.md

 2. Type must be a struct marked with `[EzIdType]` attribute
 3. Type must be declared as `partial`
 4. Check build output for any generator diagnostics
-5. Verify separator positions are between 0 and 12 when using separators